cross-language-cpp/djinni-generator/docs/idl.md

 ## Data Types

-The available data types for a record, argument, or return value are:
+The available data types for a record, argument, or return value, and their equivalent in the target languages, are:

 === "C++"